meaton96/ForgeFrenzy/README.md

     - Clicking on a merger will change its direction (center 2)
     - Clicking on a disabled belt will attempt to re-enable it
     - Right click and drag to use the Broom to sweep away piled up ingots
-- Space bar will create a random order on the right side of the screen for testing demonstration
+- Space bar will create a random order on the right side of the screen for demonstration

 ## Ingot Insanity